You are hired for an on-campus job! Now what?

 What You Need to Do Once You Have Been Hired

-- Please bring the following original, unexpired document(s) with you to complete your paperwork; you can bring one selection from List A or one selection from List B along with one selection from List C.
+- What to have/bring with you for your I-9 appointment: original, unexpired document(s) with you to complete your paperwork; you can bring one selection from List A or one selection from List B along with one selection from List C. Here is the list of Acceptable Documents for Form I-9.
+An adult over the age of 18 must be present in your household to confirm your identity, if you are completing your I-9 remotely.

 - You will receive an email with information on how to report your work hours and how to set-up direct deposit.
 You can also read the following steps for setting up direct-deposit and for reporting worked hours.